Jamaican fruit bat: Behavior

+Breeding

-When captured, a Jamaican fruit bat will warn conspecifics with a distress call made of a long series of pulses typically lasting 15 kHz.
-The Jamaican fruit bat will also react to the distress calls of other species and to their own recorded calls.
-The fruit bat is considered a whisper bat and makes 3 low-intensity FM pulses during flight and when resting.
-Breeding in the Jamaican fruit bat that is bimodal and polyestrous with births being dependent on fruit abundance.
+Breeding in the Jamaican fruit bat is bimodal and polyestrous with births being dependent on fruit abundance.
 Females give birth twice a year with one young on average for each birth.
 Mating is highest at the end of the wet season and births take place in the dry months.
 Embryonic development may delay in the second breeding season but parturition will occur in the follow breeding period.
 The testes of the males enlarge when females enter estrous.
 The testes tend to be slightly larger in harem males than bachelors and the canine teeth tend to be more worn in the former.
 Copulation occurs until 2–25 days after the previous births.
 Pups born in a harem may sometimes be sired by satellite or subordinate males depending on the size of the group.
 Gestation is usually 3.5–4 months but can be as long as 7 months when there's delayed embryonic development.
 The female gives birth while perching and the newborn emerges unaided, head first.
 The mothers will eat the placenta.
 Mothers carry their pups when they are one day old but later leave them in the roosting area for the day.
 The female's nipples become enlarged during lactation.
 Young are weaned by 15 days.
 Young gain a full, permanent set of teeth at 40 days and can fly by 50 days when their forearms are fully developed.
 Females are sexually mature by eight months and males by 12 months.

-They mainly feed on Ficus figs and also on other fruits like avocados, mangoes, guava, papaya and bananas.
-In the dry season, depending on food availability their diet can consist of leaves of some plants containing large amounts of protein, nectar, pollen, parts of flowers and even few insects.